pykenny/FindJellybeans/README.md

 # FindJellybeans
 This project aims to demonstrate a brief example of how to extact target files as what's done in my previous collaborative course [project](https://github.com/tnmcneil/XGenomesProject).

-- **Note**: It's still ongoing due to failure in previous early attempts, and I'll keep it updated, until reach some favorable result.
+- **Note**: It's still an ongoing project, and I'll keep it updated until reach some satisfactory result.

 In the original work, we need to locate and annotate DNA strands on real images for further work (identify whether the extracted block contains specific DAN series).
 However the huge amount of target in the dataset makes it impossible to be manually done in just a few weeks.
 Fortunately we were able to apprximate and generate synthesized images, then train an object identification model on these images, so that we pick out and label thoses strands automatically.
 As the result, we saved much time on data preprocessing and brought an acceptable solution for the annotation problem.